pipe-cd/pipecd/docs/content/en/docs/concepts/_index.md

 A `.pipe.yaml` yaml file that contains configuration data to define how to deploy the application.
 Each application has one deployment configuration file in Git repository at application directory.

+### Application Configuration Directory

+A directory in Git repository containing deployment configuration file (`.pipe.yaml`) and application manifests.
+Each application must has one application configuration directory.

+### Quick Sync

+Quick sync is a fast way to sync application to the state specified in a Git commit without any progressive strategy or manual approving.
+Its pipeline contains just only one `SYNC` stage.
+For examples:
+- quick sync a Kubernetes application is just applying all manifests
+- quick sync a Terraform application is automatically applying all detected changes
+- quick sync a CloudRun/Lambda application is rolling out the new version and routing all traffic to it

 ### Stage

 A temporary middle state between current state and desired state of a deployment process.